sarangjo/sarangjo.github.io/content/pages/blog/memories/index.md

 ## How does society feel?

-And the more I zoom out, the more I see signs of people trying to assuage this fear that is everpresent and omniscient
+And the more I zoom out, the more I see signs of people eternally obsessed with, afraid of, or in awe of the big T.

 What do memories mean in the grand scheme of things?
 Dementia is one of the most feared diseases in the world.
 Taking photos is so easy now.
 Movies and TV shows consistently jump on this - look at _Memento_.
 Memories are such a core part of the human experience that it's immensely difficult to live in the present at times.